ros2/ros2_documentation/source/Installation/Dashing/OSX-Install-Binary.rst

 ROS 2 builds on top of DDS.
 It is compatible with multiple DDS or RTPS (the DDS wire protocol) vendors.

-*For ROS 2 Bouncy and newer:*

 The package you downloaded has been built with *optional* support for three vendors.
 Run-time support for eProsima's Fast RTPS is included bundled by default.
 If you would like to use one of the other vendors you will need to install their software separately.

-*For ROS 2 Ardent and older:*

-If you downloaded a package that includes support for OpenSplice, you must install OpenSplice as detailed below.

 Enable OpenSplice support
 ^^^^^^^^^^^^^^^^^^^^^^^^^